Settings

 {% endif %}

-The sortOrder input elements do not need to be adjacent in the DOM or as POST params—you are free to distribute and collocate them with each block’s data, if you wish.
+input elements do not need to be adjacent in the DOM—you are free to distribute and collocate them with each entry’s data, if you wish.
+Wherever they are, though, they must ultimately be POSTed to Craft in the structure above.

 # Entry Data

-Here’s how you can output form fields for existing blocks, for a Matrix field with two block types (text and image):
+Here’s how you can output form fields for existing entries, for a Matrix field with two entry types (text

 {% case 'text' %}